mozilla-l10n/localizer-documentation/src/products/mozilla_org/testing.md

 * Brand names remain in English, with a few exceptions due to [declension](https://mozilla-l10n.github.io/styleguides/mozilla_general/index.html#declensions).
 Check out [these detailed guidelines](https://mozilla-l10n.github.io/styleguides/mozilla_general/index.html#brands-copyright-and-trademark) when working with brands and trademarks.
 * Product names comply to Mozilla guideline and adhere to what the community has agreed to.
 * No corrupted characters.
-* Click on the links on the page, which should take you to the pages of the same language if they are localized, or they will be redirected to en-US if the pages are not.
+* Click the links on the page to navigate to localized pages in the same language.
+If a page is not localized, you will be redirected based on your language preference settings (e.g., Fulah > French > English).
+If no preferences are set, the default is en-US.
 * Navigation terms consistent with the page titles they are linked to (except when the navigation term is shortened due to space limitation).
 * Footer links don’t overlap with one another.